These mini M&M cookies are just as soft and chewy and loaded with colorful M&M candies, but they’re that much more adorable!

 They’re a fun snack to have when friends come over and they made a colorful addition to any cookie tray.
 I love that they’re the perfect size to fit into the smallest lunchbox containers.

 These chewy cookies are perfectly mixed together for the best mini M&M cookies!
-Each bite has a soft dough bite with a yummy M&M chocolate morsel.
-It is the best combination!

 Find the full printable recipe with specific measurements below.